-On October 12, 2015, all eleven Mayors of Hamilton County, TN are launching a major “Smoke Free Community” initiative intended to improve the health and economy of the entire county.
+On October 12, 2015, all eleven Mayors of Hamilton County, TN launched a major “Smoke Free Community” initiative intended to improve the health and economy of the entire county.
 The Mayors are asking citizens and visitors to not smoke in parks and public spaces, especially around children and those with health conditions that might be aggravated by tobacco smoke.

 “Tobacco still remains the leading preventable cause of death in Hamilton County,” says County Mayor Jim Coppinger, the mayoral team leader of this health initiative, “More than 10 times as many U.S. citizens have died prematurely from cigarette smoking than have died in all the wars fought by the United States during its history.
 In Tennessee, 32 people die each day due to smoking.”

 Besides the health consequences of smoking and smoke exposure, tobacco-related medical expenses are an enormous financial drain on the area’s economy.
 The tax burden on Hamilton County residents funneled into governmental smoking-related expenditures is approximately $1,100 per household, regardless of whether they smoke or not.

 Tennessee is currently ranked 47th in adult smoking ahead of only Mississippi, Arkansas, and Kentucky.
 Annual health care costs in Tennessee due to smoking are $2.67 billion, and lost productivity due to smoking in TN is $3.59 billion.
 By encouraging and supporting tobacco-free lifestyles and environments, the Mayors hope to improve the health of all our residents and begin to regain the dollars needlessly lost to tobacco-related illnesses.